 Questions to consider in preparing for Alzheimer’s and dementia care:

 - Who will make healthcare and/or financial decisions when the person is no longer able to do so?
 While a difficult topic to bring up, if your loved one is still lucid enough, getting their wishes down on paper means they’ll be preserved and respected by all members of the family.
 Consider meeting with an elder law attorney to best understand your options.
 You’ll want to consider power of attorney, both for finances and for healthcare.
 If the person has already lost capacity, you may need to apply for guardianship/conservatorship.
-More information can be found in the resources below.
+More information can be found in the Resources section below.

 - Where will the person live?
 Is his or her own home appropriate, or is it difficult to access or make safe for later?
 If the person is currently living alone, for example, or far from any family or other support, it may be necessary to relocate or consider a facility with more support.